NoriSte/kentcdodds.com/content/blog/await-dont-sleep-your-e2e-tests/index.md

 date: '2019-07-25'
 author: 'Stefano Magni'
 description:
-  '_Sleeping: the worst practice in E2E testing.
-The concept of Determinist Events._'
+  '_Sleeping: the worst practice in E2E testing and the concept of Determinist Events._'
 categories:
   - 'testing'